Inklingo

 adjectiveA1general

-Use 'familiar' when referring to something related to home life or family gatherings.
+Choose 'familiar' when referring to something related to family life, such as gatherings or the general atmosphere of home.

 A colorful illustration of a small family unit, consisting of two adults and one child, holding hands and smiling in front of a simple, stylized house.